ploigos-automated-governance/1-demo/README.md

 There are four (4) large tasks to setup and run the demo:

-1. First    - Install the Ploigos Software Factory Opertor, and install a Ploigos Platform
+1. First    - Install the all the automated governance tools & systems
+  a.
+Ploigos Software Factory Opertor
+  b. `PloigosPlatform`
-2. Second   - Install the Ploigos Pipeline, and install the demo application
+2. Second   - Install the  Ploigos Pipeline, and the demo application
 3. Thrid    - Update the Ploigos Platform configuration
 4. Fourth   - Expose the Pipeline as a Service, and onboard the demo application